Sore throats are very common and usually nothing to worry about. They normally get better by themselves within a week.

 You can buy them from a supermarket or from a pharmacist without a prescription.

 - your sore throat doesn’t improve after a week

 - you’re worried about your sore throat

-- you have a sore throat and a temperature of 38C or above
+- you have a sore throat and a very high temperature, or you feel hot and shivery

-- you have a weakened immune system - for example because of HIV or chemotherapy
+- you have a weakened immune system - for example because of diabetes or chemotherapy

 GPs don’t usually prescribe antibiotics for sore throats because they won’t relieve your symptoms or speed up your recovery.